metno/esd/_pages/examples.md

 # Plot the result
 plot(X)
 ```

-Figure 5: An example of a plot results for an EOF object.

 ## Example 2.7 on how to retrieve wind data sets and visualise the results
 ```R